 Mademoiselle Jeanne Fontaine, Henri de Toulouse-Lautrec, 1891

-The fourth house, indicating the foundational structure of the natal chart, corresponds to Cancerian energy and issues pertinent to the domain of childhood, origin, family, and lineage.
+The fourth house, indicating the foundational structure of the natal chart, corresponds to issues pertinent to the domain of childhood, origin, family, and lineage.
 It forms the base of the individual, both literally in terms of his early home environment, and symbolically, relating to issues of security and safety.
 Furthermore, this house illustrates the early surrounding ambiance or atmosphere prior to one’s conscious ability to discern and rationalize the energies of one’s intimate environment.
 Therefore, it can be deduced that, via Jungian psychology, the fourth house represents the personal unconscious and the conditioned, instinctual reactions imposed by one’s early environment.

 Since the presence of influences occurring prior the unfurling of one’s discriminating mind are indicative of the fourth house, the planetary placement herein is highly suspect since it detects what must first be demystified and spawned to the surface prior to its constructive integration.
 This is a highly influential house, since it resides beneath the surface of one’s later personality and developed in congruence with the Sun and Ascendant.
 It is here, therefore, that dominion of behavioral patterns may remain unraveled.
 Being an entirely intimate house, it is challenging to decrypt with a detached perspective.

 Usually, the fourth house is attributed to the paternal influence on the native, yet being subject to argument, through experiential chart readings and research, one can deduce that it is the location of both parents.
 Therefore, it becomes immaterial as to which house refers to which parent since issues stemming from one source create compensatory difficulties with the other.
 Ultimately, the setting of a challenging or fragmented environment during childhood is indicative with afflicted planets in the fourth house or sign.